Introduction¶

 import lamindb as ln

-ln.track() # track a run for a notebook or script
+ln.track() # track a run of your notebook or script

 # do your work